GhostKatIII/Simple-ICO-ECO/README.md

 # Simple ICO
 Simple ICO adds a permanent timed sale function to any ERC20 token.
 This code has a lower average gas cost than the standard crowdfunding model, can be used repeatedly without redeployment, and automatically stops purchasing activity once the deadline is reached.
 This is a major improvement to other ICO code in that it doesn't require any manual "checkGoal" or "checkDeadline" function to be ran at the end of a sale.
 The openSale function can have a deadline, or can be timeless.
 This code functions more like a traditional IPO, where the company can sell shares in multiple rounds at variable pricing.
-Another significant difference is that our code is not triggered by any goal reached parameter, meaning that there is no failure condition present.

 ```C#

 modifier isOpen() {if (timedSale = false || now <= dLine) _; } // checks deadline if timed sale is true